Key Points Covered

 - Square Footage: Measuring your home’s square footage will allow a technician to understand the total area that an HVAC system needs to cover.
 For rooms that are oddly shaped, you can calculate square footage by dividing the area into rectangular portions and adding up the total measurements for the room.

-- Friction Loss Rate: To simplify, this is a measurement of the static pressure of the air flowing through an HVAC system.
-The length, width, and number of the various duct branches and components that are fed from the main trunk can all affect this metric.
+- Friction Loss Rate: To simplify, friction loss rate measures pressure drop per unit length of duct due to air resistance.
+The length, width and number of the various duct branches and components that are fed from the main trunk can all affect this metric.

-- Cubic Feet per Minute: For a simple calculation, multiply the size of the HVAC unit (expressed in tons) by 400.
-Next, divide that number by your home’s square footage.
+- Cubic Feet per Minute Formula: 1 ton of cooling = approximately 400 CFM.
 Although this is the basic formula, technicians today will also consider other important factors that can affect the performance of your HVAC system, so most will use a special program or other calculating tool.